wp-plugins/simple-facebook-publish/readme.txt

 == Description ==

 This plugin is maybe the most simple implementation of a facebook publishing functionality out there.
-All it does is adding a checkbox to the post edit screen.
+All it does is adding a checkbox to the edit screen of the post types you wish.
 Checking this checkbox will convert your wordpress post into a facebook post which is automatically published on saving/updating the post.

 The plugin makes use of the latest facebook api version (PHP SDK 4.4.0).